Summary: Lead Poisoning

 - Protecting Children’s Environmental Health.
 U.S. Environmental Protection Agency.

 - Tainted Taps: Lead Puts California Students at Risk.
 EdSource.

 - Key Reports and Research

-- Key Federal Programs to Reduce Childhood Lead Exposures and Eliminate Associated Health Impacts, 2016, President's Task Force on Environmental Health Risks and Safety Risks to Children
+- Federal Action Plan to Reduce Childhood Lead Exposures and Associated Health Impacts.
+(2018).
+President's Task Force on Environmental Health Risks and Safety Risks to Children.

-- Protect Your Family from Lead in Your Home, 2017, U.S. Environmental Protection Agency
+- Protect Your Family from Lead in Your Home.
+(2021).
+U.S. Environmental Protection Agency.

-- The Long-Term Benefits of Preventing Childhood Lead Exposure, 2018, Urban Institute, Martin, S., & Acs, G.
+- The Long-Term Benefits of Preventing Childhood Lead Exposure: A Simulation Using the Social Genome Model.
+(2018).
+Urban Institute.
+Martin, S., & Acs, G.

-- The State of Public Health Lead Policies: Implications for Urban Health Inequities and Recommendations for Health Equity, 2019, International Journal of Environmental Research and Public Health, LeBrón, A., et al.
+- The State of Public Health Lead Policies: Implications for Urban Health Inequities and Recommendations for Health Equity.
+(2019).
+International Journal of Environmental Research and Public Health.
+LeBrón, A. M. W., et al.

 - More Data Sources For Lead Poisoning

 - A Hidden Problem: Lead-Poisoned Children in the U.S. Tracking California.

 - America’s Children and the Environment.
 U.S. Environmental Protection Agency.

 - CalEnviroScreen.
 California Office of Environmental Health Hazard Assessment.

 - Childstats.gov.
 Federal Interagency Forum on Child and Family Statistics.